UNLV Rebels football: Bowl games

-UNLV traveled to Yokohama, Japan, and played in front of 27,500 spectators at Yokohama Stadium in the 1978 Nikkan Yokohama Bowl on December 2, 1978, against the BYU Cougars in a game that is not offially recognized as an NCAA bowl game.
+UNLV traveled to Yokohama, Japan, and played in front of 27,500 spectators at Yokohama Stadium in the 1978 Nikkan Yokohama Bowl on December 2, 1978, against the BYU Cougars in a game that is not officially recognized as an NCAA bowl game.

 Playoff appearances

 NCAA Division II

 The Rebels made two appearances in the NCAA Division II playoffs.
 They had a combined record of 1–2.